 I love following the trajectory of immersive digital experience and technology.
 This area is fundamental to our understanding of how an emerging cohort of experience seekers will come to expect how brand engagements unfold whether they are retail stores or hotels or anyplace else where brands and brains connect.
 Science and discovery are large aspects of my search for understanding myself and the world around me.
 Transformative tech also fascinates me and I have enjoyed reading of people like Ray Kurzweil and others who postulate the potential outcomes of a digitally-enabled world and artificial intelligence.
 This may be because of watching Star Trek with my father and brothers years ago.

 I love art (and music) and follow a plethora of artists on Instagram who I tap into every day for creative inspiration.

 I am a long-time competitive athlete who for years did triathlons, skiing, baseball, and football in college and now I love road riding through the rolling hills of Maryland.

-And most importantly my family – my two sons and my wife of 37 years – who every day act as mirrors and mentors inviting me into deeper authentic relationships, challenge my preconceptions and support my decision to not just stand at the edge of uncertainly but to take the step forward into discovery.
+And most importantly my family – my two sons and my wife of 37 years – who every day act as mirrors and mentors inviting me into deeper authentic relationships, challenging my preconceptions and supporting my decision to not just stand at the edge of uncertainly but to take the step forward into discovery.